Nv-Ya Red Star ~ Executive Producer, Director/Writer

 Emmy and Award-winning filmmaker Phil Lucas has probably written, produced and directed more film and television programs than any other single American Indian filmmaker alive today.
 His emotional and cultural sensitivity with Indian People gives him keen insight into the presentation of native subjects in a way that honors those people while making their stories understandable and accessible to the world at large.
 His credits include~ The Broken Chain (TV movie for TNT Network, Co-Producer), The Native Americans (Documentary Series for TBS, Director), The Honor of All (Director), Healing the Hurts (Director)

-John Trudell is an acclaimed poet, national recording artist, actor and activist whose international following reflects the universal language of his words, work and message.
+John Trudell is an acclaimed poet, recording artist, actor and activist whose international following reflects the universal language of his words, work and message.
 Trudell (Santee Sioux) was a spokesperson for the Indian of All Tribes occupation of Alcatraz Island from 1969 to 1971.
 He then worked with the American Indian Movement (AIM), serving as Chairman of AIM from 1973 to 1979.
 In February of 1979, a fire of unknown origin killed Trudell’s wife, three children and mother-in-law.
-It was through this horrific tragedy that Trudell began to find his voice as an artist and poet, writing, in his words, ,to stay connected to this reality.
+It was through this horrific tragedy that Trudell found his artist and poet voices, writing to stay connected to this reality.

-In addition to his music career, Trudell has played roles in a number of feature films, including a lead role in the Mirimax movie Thunderheart and a major part in Sherman Alexie’s Smoke Signals.
-He most recently played Coyote in Hallmark’s made for television movie, Dreamkeeper.
+Trudell played in feature films — a lead role in the Mirimax movie Thunderheart and a major part in Sherman Alexie’s Smoke Signals.
+He played Coyote in Hallmark’s television movie, Dreamkeeper.

 During the 1940’s Robert Dean Stockwell was a popular child actor, appearing with Abbot and Costello in Hollywood (1945), The Boy with the Green Hair (1948) and in The Secret Garden (1949).
 His success continued into adulthood.
 Together with Jason Robards and Ralph Richardson, he won Best Actor at Cannes for playing in Long Days Journey into Night (1962); he’d formerly won the award for his performance in Compulsion (1959) shared with Orson Welles and Bradford Dillman.
 Stockwell also appeared in Blue Velvet (1986), Air Force One (1997), The Rainmaker (1997) and The Manchurian Candidate (2004).
 He also co-starred in television’s Quantum Leap (1989-93).
 He was nominated for an Oscar for playing mafia don in Married to the Mob (1988).
 In addition, Stockwell heads up the Sci-Fi Conventions all over the world.
 This year, Phenomenon: Lost Archives was hosted by him on a 6 DVD set as well as Star Trek Enterprise Season 3 released on DVD.
 Robert Dean Stockwell is a National Treasure and has appeared in over 125 films to date.